 What interest rates do business savings accounts currently offer?

-Interest rates can vary dramatically, depending on the type of savings account you open.
-You’ll often get a higher interest rate if you save for a fixed period, compared to instant access.
-Rates can be as low as 0.01% and go up to 1.75%.
+You’ll usually get a higher interest rate if you save for a fixed period, compared to instant access.

 How long do you have to keep money in a business savings account?